 2. AMF is configured with LADN information (LADN service area, LADN DNN).

 3. During the registration procedure, AMF can retrieve the group subscription data from UDM, which contains the 5G VN group data (5G VN group service area, DNN,S-NSSAI).
-When the AMF get the subscription data, the AMF may notice the LADN DNN and the 5G VN group DNN are the same.
 Then AMF should compare the LADN service area and the 5G VN group service area information, to check whether these two areas are the same or not, and generates the overlapped service area.
 The overlapped service area can be considered as the LADN service area for this UE.
 The overlapped service area will be sent to UE in registration accept message.

 4. UE has the information of LADN DNN and LADN service area (the one which the AMF send to the UE in step3).
 UE can request the LADN DNN PDU session establishment, and AMF and SMF handle the PDU session establishment request as the LADN DNN PDU session.